TypeScript Notes

 Strict Builtin Iterator ChecksBuild mode options

-Incremental builds can be performed by dividing a large project into smaller subsidiary projects.
+Incremental builds can be performed by dividing a project into smaller subsidiary projects.
 Each subsidiary has its own tsconfig.json

 file, which must include --composite